Dr Mani Sharpe

 Profile

-Apart from this focus on war, I am also interested in cinematic representations of the face – particularly in relation to questions of psychology, politics, and conflict.
-I was the Principal Investigator on a public engagement project, entitled Facing the Mind, funded by the Cultural Institute, Leeds.
+My most recent research has focused on cinematic representations of the face, particularly in relation to questions of psychology and politics.
+I was the Principal Investigator on a major public engagement project, entitled Facing the Mind, funded by the Cultural Institute, Leeds (2020-2023).
 This project involved setting up a series of community-orientated workshops, blending film theory and creative practice, for a group of local residents with mental health issues.
-It ran online, as a series of webinars, in June 2020.
-A 6,000-word case study of the project was published in the journal Media Practice and Education
+A 6,000-word case study of the project was published in the journal Media Practice and Education.

 Building upon this work, I am currently editing a volume of essays entitled War Faces on Screen: Photography, Film, and the Politics of Representation.
 Composed of 12 chapters from a range of internationally renowned scholars, this collection is the output of an international conference that I co-organised in July 2023, with Professor Katy Parry (Leeds).
 Transcending disciplinary boundaries, between film theory, war cinema studies, visual studies, media studies, and art history, the aim of this collection is to explore how mediatised images of the face have been used to document the phenomenon of war.
 It will be published by Bloomsbury in 2025.

-I am in the formative stages of writing a single-authored monograph, provisionally entitled ‘Fractured Faces: Theorising Defacement in Anti-War Cinema.’
+I am in the formative stages of writing a single-authored monograph, provisionally entitled Anti-Close-Ups in Art Cinema, and which will examine how various directors have destabilized the formal conventions of the facial close-up.

 I have acted as an article reviewer for journals including Limina, French Historical Studies, New Cinemas, French Politics, Culture & Society, French Studies, and Journal of Media Practice, and as a monograph reviewer for The New Review of Film and Television Studies and Transnational Screens.